PlasmaPhysicsUdeC/Vlasova.jl/docs/src/index.md

 ## Introduction

-Vlasova is a package *mostly* written in julia, which aims to provide a set of tools to perform and examine Vlasov-Poisson simulations easily.
+Vlasova is a package written in julia, which aims to provide a set of tools to perform and examine one or two-dimensional Vlasov-Poisson simulations easily.

 ## Features